 - Consider hormone replacement therapy: In some cases, hormone replacement therapy may be necessary to balance hormone levels.

-It’s important to note that hormone imbalances can be caused by underlying medical conditions, so it’s always best to consult with a healthcare professional to determine the best long term course of action for your individual needs.
+It’s important to note that hormone imbalances can be caused by underlying medical conditions, so it’s always best to consult with a healthcare professional to determine the best long-term course of action for your individual needs.

 Leptin

 After your fat cells release leptin, the hormone travels to your brain to let your body know you’re full.
-But when you eat large amounts of fructose – a type of sugar found in fruit and processed foods –the fructose is converted to fat that produces more leptin.
+But when you eat large amounts of fructose – a type of sugar found in fruit and processed foods –the fructose is converted to fat which produces more leptin.
 When your brain receives too much of this hormone, it begins to become leptin-resistant over time.
 As a result, you don’t get the signal that you’re full and will tend to overeat.

 Ghrelin